-MovieWorks Deluxe 6.0
+MovieWorks Deluxe 6.0 full review

 Thomas Edison gazes stoically from the front of Interactive Solutions’ MovieWorks Deluxe 6.0.2 software box.
 Although the great inventor wasn’t known for writing code, he would probably have approved of this multimedia-authoring package.
 MovieWorks is a powerful, versatile tool for creating Web movies, slide shows, and interactive presentations.
 Factor in its attractive price, and MovieWorks is worthy of a hearty “Eureka!” from creative beginners who want to release their inner Edison.

 MovieWorks Deluxe can import most graphic, audio, animation, and video file formats.
 It encompasses five applications; four of these – Paint, Sound, Video, and Animator – help you prepare media for use in Author, the master application.
 The fifth application, Player, lets you view MovieWorks’ interactive projects; it’s freely distributed for Mac and Windows.